Federated Learning for Medical Image Analysis: A Survey: Discussion

 \subsubsection{Large-Scale Medical Image Benchmark for FL}

-Most existing medical image databases for FL research only consist of relatively small datasets at each client side.
-Some work just split a single large dataset (\eg, CheXpert~\cite{chexpert}) into different parts which are simulated as different client datasets.
-There is a lack of large-scale federations which consist of various sites across the world.
-Only a few works have leveraged real-world datasets from multiple cities or countries. \cite{li2022integrated} collected chest X-ray images from different cities for the task of COVID-19 detection. \cite{roth2020federated} leverage seven clinical institutions from across the world to build a federated learning model for breast density classification. \cite{dayan2021federated} builds a large-scale federation through international cooperation.
-Building large-scale benchmarks (including publicly available medical imaging databases and state-of-the-art FL algorithms) through extensive international cooperation is very beneficial for real-world FL applications.
+Most existing medical image databases for FL research only consist of relatively small datasets for each client.
+Some work just split a single large dataset (\eg, CheXpert~\citep{chexpert}) into different parts which are simulated as different client datasets.
+There is a lack of large-scale federations that include various sites across the world.
+Only a few works have leveraged real-world datasets from multiple cities or countries.
+Li~\etal\citep{li2022integrated} collect chest X-ray images from different cities for COVID-19 detection.
+Roth~\etal\citep{roth2020federated} leverage seven clinical institutions from across the world to build a federated learning model for breast density classification.
+Dayan~\etal\citep{dayan2021federated} build a large-scale federation through international cooperation.
+Building large-scale benchmarks (including publicly available medical imaging databases and state-of-the-art FL algorithms) through extensive international cooperation is beneficial for FL applications in medicine.